Patients and Visitors

 - Plaza Café: 7 a.m. to 4 p.m., Monday through Friday only.
 Guests may order food from the Room Service Dining On Request menu for a fee of $5 per breakfast, $7 per lunch and $9 per dinner.
 Cash will be collected at the time of service.

-The St. Joseph Hospital Wishing Well Gift Shop, located in the main lobby.
+The St. Joseph Hospital Wishing Well Gift Shop is located in the main lobby.